-Dr. Kirschner has worked as an educator, grant writer, and administrator in public and private colleges, correctional facilities, and middle and high schools in South Florida for the past 25 years.
-He has served as a professor, editor, and writing consultant at Keiser University since 2009.
-State certified in English, he has taught Language Arts, Debate, Reading, English, and International Relations in addition to a variety of Master’s and Ph.D. courses in Educational Leadership.
-A former State Reading Coach for the Florida Department of Education, he worked in Dade, Broward, and Palm Beach public schools.
+Dr. Kirschner has worked as an educator, grant writer, and administrator in public and private colleges, correctional facilities, and middle and high schools in South Florida since 1993.
+He has served as a professor, editor-in-chief, and director of the Graduate School Writing Studio at Keiser University since 2009.
+State certified in English, he has taught Language Arts, Reading, English, ESL/ELL, and International Relations in addition to a variety of masters and Ph.D. courses in Educational Leadership.
+A former state reading coach for the Florida Department of Education, he worked in Dade, Broward, and Palm Beach public schools.
 He received the Florida Regional Teacher of the Year award and the Broward County Boys and Girls Clubs Volunteer of the Year award.
-Dr. Kirschner earned his Bachelor’s Degree in Political Science, Master’s Degree in Educational Leadership, and Doctorate in Administrator Leadership.
+Dr. Kirschner earned a Bachelor’s degree in Political Science, a Master’s degree in Educational Leadership, and a doctorate in Administrator Leadership.
 Originally from New York, he has also lived in Washington, D.C.
-He enjoys volunteering for charitable animal and children’s causes, helping the homeless, spending time with family, and reading American history books.
+He enjoys volunteering for causes that benefit animals and children, spending time with family, and reading American history books.
 His favorite extracurricular activity is volunteering as coach of the Broward County Special Olympics tennis team.